Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Recent Performances

-- Jefferson put together a 41-yard performance against the Cardinals on one catch (41 yards per reception).
+- Against the Cardinals in the NFC Wild Card round, Jefferson racked up 41 yards on one reception (one target).

-- Jefferson has also contributed with seven receptions for 135 yards in his last three games.
-He's been targeted nine times, producing 45.0 yards per game.
+- Jefferson has caught seven passes (on nine targets) for 135 yards (45.0 per game) over his last three games.

 Jefferson's Los Angeles Teammates